What Is Consumer-Directed Care in Aged Care?

 • Empowerment and independence

-This also leads to more transparency in financial matters.
+This also leads to more transparency in cost and budgeting.

 Who Is Eligible for Consumer-Directed Care?